shanntom/FrackMan/README.txt

 Shannon Tom
 CS 32

+Frack Man passes levels by digging through dirt to find oil while avoiding protesters that search for him.
+Detailed game details can be found in spec.pdf.

 Game Details:
 In FrackMan, the player starts out a new game with three lives and continues to play until all of his/her lives have been exhausted.
 There are multiple levels in FrackMan,